3 day Tokyo itinerary

 Senso-ji Temple, Tokyo, Japan

-Senso-ji is one of Tokyo’s most important temples and, having being founded in 645, it is officially the city’s oldest.
+Senso-ji is one of Tokyo’s most important temples and, having been founded in 645, it is officially the city’s oldest.
 There’s always a lot of action happening around it but there are also opportunities for some quiet reflection.

 Asakusa Shrine